-- 1. Click on Advanced... and a dialog box will appear. - 2.
+- 1. Click on Advanced.... - 2.
 In the bottom-left corner is a button labeled Move Now.
-Below that are two boxes for X/Y coordinates (explained in detail later in this Chapter) and below those is a grayed-out box for Stitch Number. - 3.
+Below that are two boxes for X/Y coordinates and below those is a grayed-out box for Stitch Number. - 3.
 Click on the Stitch Number box and the label will change to solid black lettering.
 The X/Y coordinate boxes will become grayed-out. - 4.
 Type in a stitch number.
 If you want to see the entire design, type in the last stitch number.
 For example, if a design has 9137 stitches, type in 9137.
-The rack will move to that stitch.

-- 5. Press [ENTER] or click on Exit. - 6.
+The rack will move to that stitch. - 5.
+Press [ENTER] or click on Exit. - 6.
 Click on View in the Control Panel.
 The design displays up to the stitch number you entered. - 7.
 Press any key to return to the Control Panel. - 8.
 Reset the stitch count before sewing by clicking on Clear.